How To Survive in a Drought

 Water Purification Techniques

-When it comes to surviving a drought, it is important to know more about modern water purification techniques that ensure available harvested water is safe to drink.
-Here are available solutions:
+When it comes to surviving a drought, it is essential to know more about modern water purification techniques that ensure available harvested water is safe to drink.
+Here are the available solutions:

 Lifestraw Great Investment In How To Survive a Drought

-If you love backpacking, hiking, traveling and camping, then ensure LifeStraw is your companion.
-Just as its name suggests, it is a portable straw-styled filter that has the ability to filter 4,000 liters of contaminated water.
+If you love backpacking, hiking, travelling, and camping, ensure LifeStraw is your companion.
+Just as its name suggests, it is a portable straw-styled filter that can filter 4,000 liters of contaminated water.
 As a result, it turns the contaminated drinking water into safe drinking water immediately.
-Using LifeStraw, you can drink safely from available rivers, streams, lakes or from available containers.
+Using LifeStraw, you can drink safely from available rivers, streams, lakes, or containers.

-Weighing 2 ounces (57 grams) only, it requires no electric power to function.
-That includes batteries too.
-It’s BPA free which means the water you drink will not be contaminated with chemicals.
+Weighing only 2 ounces (57 grams), it requires no electric power to function—that includes batteries.
+It’s BPA-free, which means the water you drink will not be contaminated with chemicals.

-Thanks to its design, it is able to remove 99.99% of waterborne bacteria and protozoa.
-As a result, it helps to keep you safe from diseases like bilharzia, cholera, and typhoid among others.
-Surviving a drought is simple as long as you have planned ahead.
+Thanks to its design, it can remove 99.99% of waterborne bacteria and protozoa.
+As a result, it helps to keep you safe from diseases like bilharzia, cholera, and typhoid, among others.
+Surviving a drought is simple as long as you have planned.

 Steripen Perfect For Surviving A Drought

-This is another modern water filtration system that utilizes ultraviolet to treat available water making it safe to drink.
-Just like LifeStraw, Steripen is portable which means it’s perfect for use when traveling, as a home emergency kit and for other outdoor recreation activities.
+This is another modern water filtration system that utilizes ultraviolet light to treat available water, making it safe to drink.
+Just like LifeStraw, Steripen is portable, which means it’s perfect for use when travelling, as a home emergency kit and for other outdoor recreation activities.

 To use Steripen, filter the water first.
-Turn on the gadget and start stirring the water.
-When the indicator light turns green, it means the water is now safe to drink.
+Then, turn on the gadget and start stirring the water.
+When the indicator light turns green, it means the water is safe to drink.

-Since Steripen uses UV to treat water, it is able to kill 99.99% of microorganisms found in water.
+Since Steripen uses UV to treat water, it can kill 99.99% of microorganisms found in water.
 As a result, it keeps you safe from water-borne diseases.

 Boiling Water

 This is an age-old method of disinfecting water by bringing it to its boiling point.
-As you already know, the majority of microorganisms cannot withstand high temperatures.
-This was proven by Louis Pasteur, a French microbiologist, and chemist who developed the pasteurization process commonly used in milk processing.
+As you already know, most microorganisms cannot withstand high temperatures.
+Louis Pasteur, a French microbiologist and chemist who developed the pasteurization process commonly used in milk processing, proved this.

-Boiling does not affect the taste of water and it kills the microorganisms found in water through a single process.
-When boiling water, it is important to ensure that the water is covered.
+Boiling does not affect the taste of water, and it kills the microorganisms found in water through a single process.
+When boiling water, it is essential to ensure it is covered.
 This prevents contaminants in the air from polluting the water.
-The same should be practiced when storing the water.
+The same should be practised when storing the water.

 Purification Tablets

-This is a lightweight water treatment solution whereby homeowners buy water purification tablets from the nearest pharmacy and use them to treat water.
-It is quite common to find iodine-free tablets which make them safe for use for adults and children.
-This includes pregnant women too.
+This is a lightweight water treatment solution in which homeowners buy water purification tablets from the nearest pharmacy and use them to treat water.
+It is quite common to find iodine-free tablets, which makes them safe for use by adults and children, including pregnant women.

-The tablets are formulated to rapidly dissolve in water.
-They can be used over the long term without any adverse effects to the users.
-They are perfect for people living in a remote location; those affected by drought and must store water for a long time.
+The tablets are formulated to dissolve in water rapidly.
+They can be used over the long term without any adverse effects on the users.
+They are perfect for people living in remote locations, those affected by drought, and those who must store water for a long time.
 Furthermore, they can be used by hikers, campers, and other outdoor enthusiasts.

 Gypsy filter

 During a drought, the only source of water you may come across is a muddy pool or stagnant water.
-What you ought to know is that it’s possible to filter the water at the source making it safe to drink.
+You ought to know that it’s possible to filter the water at the source, making it safe to drink.
 The right solution to use is a Gypsy Filter.
 This method calls for the digging of a separate hole beside the stagnant water.

-The hole is called a seep and should be large enough to hold a few liters or gallons of water.
-To ensure success, it should be a foot away from the stagnant water.
-Once you are done, water will start flowing from the pool into the hole.
+The hole is called a seep and should be large enough to hold a few litres or gallons of water.
+It should be a foot away from the stagnant water to ensure success.
+Once you are done, water will flow from the pool into the hole.
 Thanks to the layers of sediment, the water will be filtered.
 In fact, surviving a drought is quite simple as long as there is a plan.

 Final Thoughts On Surviving a Drought

-There you have it.
-The ultimate guide to surviving a drought.
-Not only are you able to monitor drought but you can harvest water and purify it.
+There you have it—the ultimate guide to surviving a drought.
+Not only can you monitor drought, but you can also harvest water and purify it.

 With these skills, you can survive any dry spell or drought affecting your area.
 Remember, continuous research and updates to your drought management plan are key to surviving and preventing the onset of future dry spells.
 Hopefully, this article will help with info on surviving a drought.